keithalewis/math/opm.md

 $R = E[R_\xi] = 1/D(\Omega)$ is constant for any portfolio $\xi\in\RR^I$_.

 _Hint_: The expectation is with respect to the "probability" measure $DR = D/D(\Omega)$.

+## CAPM

+The [Capital Asset Pricing Model](capm.html) is the one-period model with a probability measure specified on $\Omega$. [@Mar1952] assumed the probability measure was a jointly normal distribution on final prices,

 ## Grassmann Algebra